Guide To NZ Geothermal Attractions At Waiotapu

-Wednesday, May 4th, 2016Read about 'Guide To New Zealand Geothermal Attractions At Waiotapu' on USAVE, the place for all things car rental.
+Wednesday, May 4th, 2016Read about 'Guide To NZ Geothermal Attractions At Waiotapu' on USAVE, the place for all things car rental.

 Anyone exploring the central North Island will not want to miss the geyser, mud and hot spring wonderland that is Waiotapu (Maori for “sacred waters”).
 Located in the heart of the central plateau on a highly active geothermal field, there are many places where the natural forces brewing beneath the earth spout forth in spectacular ways.
 These create unique natural wonders, as well as health-related attractions.

 How To Get To Waiotapu

 Waiotapu is located 30km south of Rotorua along SH5, making it an exceptionally worthwhile journey if you are passing through the central North Island area.

 Waiotapu is the gateway to an amazing natural geothermal wonderland.
 Some of this can only be accessed via a visitor’s centre where you will need to purchase tickets to see the attractions, which are easily accessible via a boardwalk much of the time.
 There are information boards and signs explaining the geological history of the area, as well as knowledgeable staff.
 There is also a cafe and store for those wanting to take a break and grab a snack or meal.